 Interested in applying to graduate programs or any research position in psychology?

 Great!
-The Harvard Psychology community is thrilled to announce a new offering in the form of an informational event for individuals interested in pursuing research positions and/or doctorates in psychology: Prospective Ph.D. & RA Event in Psychology (PPREP).
+The Harvard Psychology community is thrilled to announce our offering in the form of an informational event for individuals interested in pursuing research positions and/or doctorates in psychology: Prospective Ph.D. & RA Event in Psychology (PPREP).

 Who is this program for?

-The goal of this workshop is to help students from historically minoritized groups with their applications to graduate school, lab manager or research assistant positions, or any other research position in the field.
-If you hold membership in one or more underrepresented and/or historically minoritized groups, including but not limited to, non-cis-gendered individuals, members of the queer community, BIPOC (Black, Indigenous, and People of Color), individuals who are differently-abled or who experience disability, first-generation college students, and those from low-income / low-resource backgrounds, then P-PREP is for you!
-Interested applicants from any institution or organization are invited to apply!
+The goal of this workshop is to recruit and help students from historically minoritized groups in STEM with their applications to graduate school, lab manager, and/or research assistant positions.
+If you hold membership in one or more underrepresented and/or historically minoritized groups, including but not limited to, BIPOC (Black, Indigenous, and People of Color), first-generation college students, those from low-income / low-resource backgrounds, non-cis-gendered individuals, and members of the queer community, then PPREP is for you!
+This is not just for Harvard students or people applying to Harvard programs or positions.
+Anyone, from anywhere, applying to ANY Ph.D program or research assistant position is invited to apply to PPREP.

 Why is Harvard Psychology doing this?

-The Harvard Psychology Department is actively and intentionally committing to building an inclusive field.
+The Harvard Psychology Department is actively and intentionally committing to building an inclusive field (see our Call to Action).
 While we intend to be more intentional about increasing diversity and support for diverse individuals within our own department, we also feel strongly that we should help historically minoritized individuals pursue training in psychology no matter what institutions they're interested in, because the field needs everything you have to offer!
-As such, our goal in offering this workshop is to help you put your best foot forward as you apply widely for training opportunities in psychology.
+As such, our goal in offering this workshop is to help you put your best foot forward as you apply widely for advanced training opportunities in psychology.

 What is the format?

 Our community of graduate students, research assistants, post-doctoral fellows, and faculty will hold a free weekend of informal panel discussions and application workshops.
-You will also be paired with a current member of our psychology department (i.e., faculty, post-doc, and/or graduate student) who will provide structured feedback on the materials you intend to use to apply to research positions and advanced degree opportunities in psychology.
+You will also be paired with a current member of our psychology department (i.e., faculty, post-doc, and/or graduate student) who will provide structured feedback on the materials you intend to use to apply to research positions and advanced degree opportunities in psychology (i.e., cover letters, personal statements, and CVs).

 What will the application feedback portion look like?